itsmaxpark/Recipesto/README.md

 - Dependency injection with Coordinator pattern
 - Replacing the use of delegates/protocols with Combine's subscriptions
 - Using API trottling to prevent unnecessary API usage when doing search functions
+- Usage of a Mock Database to test endpoints locally
 ---

 ## How To Use